-- (4) Backflow prevention devices, as required in these provisions, shall be provided installed, tested, and maintained by the applicant, owner, or customer at his expense.
+(4) Backflow prevention devices, as required in these provisions, shall be provided installed, tested, and maintained by the applicant, owner, or customer at his expense.
 For specific materials and installation requirements, see the District's Procedures Guide and Construction Manual.
 The devices shall be located on the premises served and shall not be on the District's portion of the system.
-All devices shall be readily accessible for testing and maintenance and no device shall be submerged at any time. - (5) When water service is initiated, the applicant must provide sufficient information, including plumbing and building plans, to enable the District to determine the level of backflow protection required.
-The proper backflow protection, as determined by the District, shall then be installed and inspected before water service is provided. - (6) Each time there is a change of customer (either owner or tenant) on any commercial or industrial premise, the new or previous owner or customer shall notify the District immediately.
+All devices shall be readily accessible for testing and maintenance and no device shall be submerged at any time.

+(5) When water service is initiated, the applicant must provide sufficient information, including plumbing and building plans, to enable the District to determine the level of backflow protection required.
+The proper backflow protection, as determined by the District, shall then be installed and inspected before water service is provided.

+(6) Each time there is a change of customer (either owner or tenant) on any commercial or industrial premise, the new or previous owner or customer shall notify the District immediately.
 The District will then reassess the level of protection required.
-Also, any alterations to existing onsite facilities that may affect the level of protection required must be reported immediately to the District. - (7) From time to time, representatives of any health agency having jurisdiction and/or the District may conduct evaluations of any premises where water service is provided by the District.
+Also, any alterations to existing onsite facilities that may affect the level of protection required must be reported immediately to the District.

+(7) From time to time, representatives of any health agency having jurisdiction and/or the District may conduct evaluations of any premises where water service is provided by the District.
 The purpose of such evaluations is to determine if any actual or potential cross-connections exist, if there are any unapproved uses, and to assess compliance with applicable laws and regulations.
-The applicant owner or customer shall provide reasonable cooperation in facilitating such evaluations. - (8) Additional information concerning backflow prevention may be obtained from the "Manual of Cross-Connection Control," Foundation for Cross-Connection Control and Hydraulic Research, University of Southern California, School of Engineering. - 4.10.2 Where Protection is Required.
-Backflow protection for the District's potable water supply shall be provided on each water service connection to: - (1) Premises having an auxiliary water supply such as recycled or non-potable water.
-If the auxiliary water supply is approved for potable use by the public health agency having jurisdiction, backflow protection will not be required. - (2) Premises on which any substance is handled in such fashion that could permit entry into the water system.
+The applicant owner or customer shall provide reasonable cooperation in facilitating such evaluations.

+(8) Additional information concerning backflow prevention may be obtained from the "Manual of Cross-Connection Control," Foundation for Cross-Connection Control and Hydraulic Research, University of Southern California, School of Engineering.
+Additional monitoring and inspection rules are in Section 8 of these Rules and Regulations.

+4.10.2 Where Protection is Required.
+Backflow protection for the District's potable water supply shall be provided on each water service connection to:

+(1) Premises having an auxiliary water supply such as recycled or non-potable water.
+If the auxiliary water supply is approved for potable use by the public health agency having jurisdiction, backflow protection will not be required.

+(2) Premises on which any substance is handled in such fashion that could permit entry into the water system.
 This shall include the handling of process waters and waters originating from the District's system that have been subject to deterioration in sanitary quality.

-- (3) Premises that have internal cross-connections, unless such cross-connections are abated to the satisfaction of the District and approved by the state or local health agency. - (4) Premises having intricate plumbing and piping arrangements or where not all portions of the premises are readily accessible for inspection purposes. - (5) Premises having a repeated history of cross-connections being established or re-established. - (6) Premises being served water through a temporary above ground water service connection. - 4.10.3 Type of Protection.
+(3) Premises that have internal cross-connections, unless such crossconnections are abated to the satisfaction of the District and approved by the state or local health agency.

+(4) Premises having intricate plumbing and piping arrangements or where not all portions of the premises are readily accessible for inspection purposes.

+(5) Premises having a repeated history of cross-connections being established or re-established.

+(6) Premises being served water through a temporary above ground water service connection.

+4.10.3 Type of Protection.
 The type of protection required is related to the degree of hazard that exists on the premises served.
 The type of protective device that may be required (listed in increasing level of protection) includes: Double Check Valve (DC), Reduced Pressure Principle Backflow Prevention Device (RPPD), and an Air Gap Separation (AG).
 The water user may choose a higher level of protection than required by the District.
 The minimum types required, relative to various situations shall be as required by California Administrative Regulations, Title 17, or to the extent not covered thereby, as determined by the District and/or health agency.